acabedo/aroca/README.md

 3. A SQL database (e.g. PostgreSQL, SQlite, MySQL)

 4. (Optional but recommended) Data processed and converted using the Oralstats transformation module.
 The creacion.zip file [[**https://github.com/acabedo/aroca/blob/main/creacion.zip**](https://github.com/acabedo/aroca/blob/main/creacion.zip)] can be downloaded and the oralstats_creacion.app file executed for this purpose.
 Sample files are included in the txt, pitch, and intensity folders for use as examples.
+You can see it working at https://youtu.be/KWzvIrh-980.

 # **Contact**